This page covers:

 The best topic to write about is the one you can’t not write about.
 It’s the idea bouncing around your head that compels you to get to the bottom of it.

-Step one is choosing an objective for your article, such as:
+Here's what that looks like in practice.
+Step one is choosing an objective for your post, such as:

 Step two is pairing that objective with what motivates you: